John Rogers (Bible editor and martyr): Imprisonment and execution

 On 16 August 1553 he was summoned before the council and bidden to keep within his own house.
 His emoluments were taken away and his prebend was filled in October.
 In January 1554, Bonner, the new Bishop of London, sent him to Newgate Prison, where he lay with John Hooper, Laurence Saunders, John Bradford and others for a year.
 Their petitions, whether for less rigorous treatment or for the opportunity of stating their case, were disregarded.
 In December 1554, Parliament re-enacted the penal statutes against Lollards, and on 22 January 1555, two days after they took effect, Rogers (with ten other people) came before the council at Gardiner's house in Southwark, and defended himself in the examination that took place.
 On 28 and 29 January he came before the commission appointed by Cardinal Pole, and was sentenced to death by Gardiner for heretically denying the Christian character of the Church of Rome and the real presence in the sacrament.
 He awaited and met death cheerfully, though he was even denied a meeting with his wife.
 Shortly before the execution, Rogers was offered a pardon if he were to recant but he refused.
 He was burned at the stake on 4 February 1555 at Smithfield.
-Bishop Thomas Cranmer, who had encouraged the Matthew Bible, was executed in 1556 also by Queen Mary I of England.
+Bishop Thomas Cranmer, who had encouraged the Matthew Bible, was executed in 1556 also by Queen Mary I.